ga-aluminati/rando/README.md

 1. Randomize a single list of users
 2. Generate random groups of users
-3. Users will be able to join and particpate effortlessly
+3. Allow users to join and participate effortlessly

 ## User Stories